abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 that we experience unpleasant sensations.
 And due to having a mind, it is also natural that we are sensitive to the sense contacts we experience.
 These are qualities of the first arrow.
-Becoming averse, worried or anxious about unpleasant feeling—or planning and proliferating about how to escape from sense contact—is the second arrow.
+Becoming averse, worried or anxious about unpleasant feeling---or planning and proliferating about how to escape from sense contact---is the second arrow.

 We can't avoid the first arrow, but we can avoid the second arrow.